027 / Wind Turbines

 Built on the top of a large flat plain, the position of the building was not by accident.
 To extract the most from the wind they positioned the building at the very centre of the storm.
 At the ’storms sting’ — Nish Toofan.
 Time has a way of softening the edges of everything it touches, including language.
 Nish Toofan became Nashtifan.
 A small town built around the windmills that have not stopped turning for over a thousand years.

 Ali Mohammad Etebari wakes up every morning and does his rounds.
 Ali is part of the long lineage of caretakers that have tended to each of the 36 windmills across the centuries.
 It is tough, backbreaking work to preserve a tradition.
-Ali may be the last of his kind as he has found not takers to continue this tradition.
+Ali may be the last of his kind as he has not found takers to continue this tradition.
 While there is a sadness at the loss of an ancient tradition, there is also solace.
 Solace in the fact that the work carried out by the windmill caretakers of Nashtifan provided the necessary inspiration to the rest of the world.
 Inspiration to harness the power of wind.

 A Modern History of Wind